sanbec/elemendas-addons/README.md

 ## Description

 This plugin is an addon for Elementor Pro.
-It adds the __Search Results Title__ and the __Search Results Highlight__ widget to the Search Results Archive.
+It modifies the __Archive Title__ and adds the __Search Results Highlight__ widget to the Search Results Archive.
 This widgets allows you to show the number of posts containing the search query, and to highlight the search query string within the results.

 You can customize the message according to the number of results obtained: